Careers360 Logo

 B = {1, 2, 3, 4, 5, 6, 7, 8, 9}

-Here A⊂B because every element of A is an element of B and vice versa doesn’t matter
+Here, A⊂B because every element of A is an element of B and vice versa doesn’t matter

-Venn diagram of subset:
+Venn diagram of a subset:

-Proper set: If A⊂B and A≠B then such set A is called a proper subset of B.
+Proper set: If A⊂B and A≠B, then such set A is called a proper subset of B.

 B is called the superset of A.